raymondkeogh/irishcraft/README.md

 You will need to click on 'Webhooks' below the API Keys menu item and click 'Add Endpoint'.
 Here you will need to enter the local host url which is available on port 8000 after running 'python3 manage.py runserver in the gitpod terminal. the url should end in ....gitpod.io.
 Once you have this append the following the to URL  /checkout/wh/
 Paste this url in the 'endpoint url' box.
 Select all events and the click 'Add Endpoint'
 Once the Endpoint is created you can scroll to the bottom of the page, under the heading 'Signing Secret' click reveal.
-This will be the variable for :
+This will be your variable for :
 - STRIPE_WH_SECRET

 **Heroku Deployment**

 1. Once you have created an Heroku account you can click 'New' then 'Create New App'.
-Name the app Inside this app you can then click on 'resources'.
+Name the app and in this app you can then click on 'resources'.
 2. Find the add-ons search bar, find Heroku Postgres DB and select the free option to add it to your app.
 3. Go back to the main app dashboard and click 'settings', 'reveal config vars'.
 Here you will be able to input the environment variables from your env.py file.

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY